 - Is it hard to open a branch office in Turkey?

 No, the registration process of a Turkish branch office is not hard as long as all the documentation is complete.

 - How long does it take to register a branch office in Turkey?

 There is no specific timeframe for registering a branch in Turkey, however it will take longer than registering another business form because it requires more approvals.

-- How is a branch office taxed in Turkey?
+- How is a branch office taxed in Turkey in 2021?